Corpus spongiosum. Corpus cavernosum

 • cavernous fibrosis (tissue sclerosis);

-• Peyronie's disease (aka fibroplastic induration of the penis);
+• Peyronie's disease (also known as fibroplastic induration of the penis);

-• incomplete absence of corpora cavernosa (very rare).
+• incomplete absence of corpora cavernosa (extremely rare).

-• Rough sexual intercourse can lead to rupture of the cavernous bodies under the skin, the so-called. "penis fracture".
+• Rough sexual intercourse can lead to rupture of the corpora cavernosa under the skin, the so-called. "penis fracture".

-The body of the female clitoris contains erectile tissue in the form of a pair of corpora cavernosa.
+The body of the female clitoris houses erectile tissue in the form of a pair of corpora cavernosa.
 However, the clitoris does not have a spongy body, unlike the penis, and the urethra is located separately - behind the female genital organ.
-Cavernous bodies provide the clitoris with the opportunity to achieve an erection, but it is relatively small and not intended for sexual penetration.
-During the period of sexual arousal, blood fills the cavernous bodies.
-This causes extrusion of the glans clitoris and increases sensitivity to physical contact.
+The corpora cavernosa provide the clitoris with the ability to achieve an erection, but it is relatively small in size and is not intended for sexual penetration.
+During sexual arousal, blood fills the corpora cavernosa.
+This causes extrusion of the clitoral glans and increases sensitivity to physical contact.

 Anatomy of the human reproductive system

-The physiology of the males is very interesting, especially when it comes to them. intimate areas.
-For example, in order for the penis of a man to become elastic, to increase, the so-called cavernous or cavernous bodies must take part in this process.
-This component of the body, at the time of blood flow to the male member, expands quite strongly and it is due to this that the member increases in terms of length and volume.
+The physiology of males is very interesting, especially when it comes to their intimate areas.
+For example, in order for a man’s penis to become elastic and enlarge, the so-called cavernous or cavernous bodies must take part in this process.
+This component of the body, at the moment of blood flow to the male penis, expands quite strongly and it is due to this that the penis increases in length and volume.

-If not everyone has yet understood what these bodies are, how they look and function, then this topic should be considered in more detail.
-Knowing all about male physiology, you can try to make sure that everything is fine with the sexual health of a man of any age.
+If not everyone still understands what these bodies are, how they look and function, then this topic should be considered in more detail.
+Knowing everything about male physiology, you can try to make sure that everything is fine with the sexual health of a man of any age.

-Without the presence of these bricks, erection function would be impossible in practical life, and if we describe them a little closer, we can say the following about such important building units:
+Without the presence of these building blocks, erection function would be impossible in practical life, and if we describe them a little closer, we can say the following about such important building units:

 • in the male genital organ, there are quite a few structural units of this type;

-• in each such structure there is a quite large number of active nerve roots or endings;
+• in each such structure there is a very large number of active nerve roots or endings;

-• through the cavernous bodies pass large blood vessels, namely arteries;
+• large bodies pass through the cavernous bodies blood vessels, namely arteries;

 • this component is plastic, flexible, thanks to which it has the opportunity to significantly increase in volume;

-• expansion of this part of the male intimate organ may take place thereafter. how blood rushes to the penis, specific nerve impulses come from the brain;
+• expansion of this part of the male intimate organ may take place after that. as blood rushes to the penis, specific nerve impulses come from the brain;

-• from the inside, each element of this type resembles a sponge in structure, the erectile tissues of which are successfully built from epithelial cells;
+• from the inside, each element of this type resembles a sponge in structure, the erectile tissues of which are successfully constructed from epithelial cells;

-• the cavernous body is built from the upper distal part, the middle and the proximal lower part - the legs.
+• The cavernous body is built from the upper distal part, the middle and the proximal lower part - the pedicle.

 Structure and properties

-As mentioned above, these bodies of representatives of a strong part of humanity consist of three parts.
-Top part called distal, the middle consists of epithelial fibers and tends to stretch, resembles a sponge.
+As mentioned above, these bodies of representatives of the strong part of humanity consist of three parts.
+Upper part called distal, the middle consists of epithelial fibers and has the property of stretching, reminiscent of a sponge.
 Bottom part, or as it is scientifically called, the leg is proximal.
-The main purpose of these constituent parts of the intimate organ is erectile function.
+The main purpose of these components of the intimate organ is erectile function.

-It is their properties that allow stretching that are responsible for elasticity, as well as an increase in terms of length and volume of the male penis.
-These structural units have a composition in the form of elastic fibers, as well as muscle cells, which are closely intertwined and form cells that fill with blood, in the process of sexual arousal, make the male intimate organ become large and elastic.
+It is their properties that allow stretching that are responsible for the elasticity, as well as the increase in terms of length and volume of the male penis.
+These structural units have a composition in the form of elastic fibers, as well as muscle cells, which are closely intertwined with each other and form cells that are filled with blood, during sexual arousal, causing the male intimate organ to become large and elastic.

-What increases the cavernous bodies in the penis?
+What enlarges the corpora cavernosa in the penis?

-What is the so-called cavernous body and what is its role, many men and women have already been able to fully understand.
-But not everyone has an idea of what exactly helps to increase these units in volume.
-So, the cavernous body of the penis becomes much larger due to the fact that it contains separate cells that have the ability to expand.
+Many men and women have already been able to fully understand what the so-called corpus cavernosum is and what its role is.
+But not everyone has an idea of what exactly helps increase these units in volume.
+So, the corpus cavernosum of the penis becomes significantly larger due to the fact that it contains individual cells that have the ability to expand.
 When the trabecular fibers change tone, blood rushes to the cells of the cavernous bodies and fills them completely, which gives green light expansion.

 The process of stretching these male specific bodies follows the following algorithm:

-• sexual desire contributes to the production of nitric oxide in the body of an adult male;
+• sexual desire contributes to the production of nitric oxide in the body of an adult man;

-• under the above nitrogen components, the trabecular fibers relax;
+• under the above mentioned nitrogen components, trabecular fibers relax;

-• a sufficiently large amount of unfilled space is formed between the arterioles;
+• a fairly large amount of unfilled space is formed between the arterioles;

 • a rush of blood gets a chance to completely fill the cells of the cavernous bodies;

-• cavernous tissues begin to grow and due to this there is a significant increase in these bodies.
+• cavernous tissues begin to grow and due to this, a significant increase in these bodies occurs.

-Cavernous bodies are an important structural unit of the structure of the intimate organ, which is responsible for its increase in terms of length and volume.
+The cavernous bodies are an important structural unit of the structure of the intimate organ, which is responsible for its increase in length and volume.
 To increase this structural part, experts often advise using different essential oils.
-They penetrate deep into the capillaries, it is due to this that they increase blood flow to the male penis, which causes the cavernous bodies to stretch as much as possible.
-To increase the volume of the cavernous bodies, experts recommend using oils of the following varieties purchased at the pharmacy:
+They penetrate deeply into the capillaries, and it is due to this that they increase blood flow to the male penis, which causes the cavernous bodies to stretch as much as possible.
+To increase the volume of the cavernous bodies, experts recommend using the following types of oils purchased at the pharmacy:

 • anise and mint;